Windy City Bulls 2023-2024 Preview

 The Vet: Derrick Favors

 There could not be a more perfect piece to the puzzle for this youthful Windy City Bulls team than the big man Derrick Favors himself.
 Coming out of Georgia Tech, the Nets selected D-Fave third overall in the 2010 NBA Draft.
 Since then, he’s also netted minutes for the Utah Jazz, New Orleans Pelicans, and Oklahoma City Thunder.
-At 6-feet 9-inches and 265 pounds, Favors has made himself a household name by defending the paint and scoring efficiently throughout his time in the league.
+At 6 feet 9 inches and 265 pounds, Favors has made himself a household name by defending the paint and scoring efficiently throughout his time in the league.
 Add in some quality playoff experience, and you have the ideal veteran to not only win tough matchups throughout the year but also to mentor a locker room containing a bunch of early 20-somethings.

 “Just feels good to play basketball after sitting out last year,” Favors said.
 He added that it’s not just the young guys but benefiting both ways.